SiciliaLeco/SiciliaLeco/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Li Qilin (Sicilia), a junior student from Chongqing University, majoring in Computer Science And Technology.
+I'm Li Qilin (Sicilia), a junior student from Chongqing University majoring in Computer Science And Technology.

 <table>
  <tr>